Dag Prawitz

 Dag Prawitz (born 1936, Stockholm) is a Swedish philosopher and logician.
-He is best known for his work on proof theory and the foundations of natural deduction.
+He is best known for his work on proof theory and the foundations of natural deduction, and for his contributions to proof-theoretic semantics.

 Prawitz is a member of the Norwegian Academy of Science and Letters, of the Royal Swedish Academy of Letters and Antiquity and the Royal Swedish Academy of Science.

 Prawitz was awarded the Rolf Schock Prize in Logic and Philosophy in 2020.